lejulian/lejulian.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Nuclear Submarine Officer with operational experience in the Indo-Pacific where I led engineering and tactical teams in deployed missions.
+ Submarine Veteran with operational experience in the Indo-Pacific where I led engineering and tactical teams on deployed missions.
 I hold a strong background in Electronic Warfare (EW), Signals Intelligence (SIGINT), military communications, and naval combat systems.

-Transitioning out of the Navy in December 2025.
-I hold a TS/SCI clearance.